|Dates:||September 15 – December 13|

 We spend our last days together as a group in this picturesque setting.
 Our experiences during these three months will stay with us for the rest of our lives.
-As we savor our remaining time together, we are excited to head home to share our newly gained knowledge and insights from our firsthand look at the global issues facing Costa Rica, Ecuador and Peru.
+As we savor our remaining time together, we are excited to head home to share our newly gained knowledge and insights from our firsthand look at the global issues facing Costa Rica, Peru, Ecuador and the Galapagos.

 *Please note that the order of the countries and of the projects is subject to change depending on your group assignment.